Shares in a company give the owner various shareholder rights. These rights will usually be defined in:

 When do I have to file prescribed particulars with Companies House?

-The situations when the prescribed particulars must be submitted to Companies House include:
+The situations when the prescribed particulars must be submitted to Companies House as part of a statement of capital include:

 Prescribed particulars, specifically those relating to voting rights, must also be included for each class of share in a confirmation statement, where changes have not otherwise been reported to Companies House.

 Companies House hold the last submitted prescribed particulars for a company.
-The company can retrieve and view this and other information, something you can easily do using Inform Direct’s free company secretarial software.
+The company can retrieve and view this and other information.
+You can easily do so using Inform Direct’s company secretarial software.

-Inform Direct is the innovative and easy way to manage a company's shares, make new share allotments, record share transfers and more.
+Inform Direct is the innovative and easy way to manage a company's shares, make new share allotments, record share transfers, produce share certificates and much more.